HappyHorse 1.0 vs Kling 3.0: Speed, Quality, and Multilingual Lip-Sync

 On Oakgen, Both Live in One Credit Pool

 The comparison stops being about model choice the moment both models share a credit pool.
 On Oakgen, HappyHorse 1.0 and Kling 3.0 are both available inside the AI video generator, priced from the same balance, picked from the same model selector, with no separate API keys or subscriptions.
 The credit pool also covers the other 30+ video models (Seedance 2.0, Veo 3.1, Wan 2.6), 35+ image models for keyframes, and the music and audio stacks (Suno, Lyria 2, ElevenLabs, MiniMax Speech HD).
+Check the pricing page for exact credit costs per model and to compare plans side by side.

 The routing pattern that ships fastest: brief the shot list, mark which shots need 4K or motion-transfer (Kling), mark which shots need audio or multilingual lip-sync (HappyHorse), render everything from one balance.
 A 1,000-credit free balance covers roughly four to six side-by-side comparison renders across both models — enough to validate the routing decision for a real campaign before any plan upgrade.
 Plans start at $9/month.